-- (1) Members noted as performance capacity increases, data was now beginning to focus on key areas of the service which were driving high or low performance. - (2) Members noted assessment performance was an area where the level of detail was supporting our understanding.

-Members noted the quality assurance section of the report detailed the findings of audits, amendments to the quality framework as well as the focus of Quality Assurance activity for the coming period.
+- as performance capacity increases, data is now beginning to focus on key areas of the service which were driving high or low performance. - (2) assessment performance is an area where the level of detail is supporting our understanding. - (3) the quality assurance section of the report details the findings of audits, amendments to the quality framework as well as the focus of Quality Assurance activity for the coming period.